lydiaYchen/PerfEvaluation-IN4215/README.md

 ## Textbooks
-x`
+-  Performance Modeling and Design of Computer Systems: Queuing Theory in Action by Mor.
+Harchol-Balter
+-  The Art of Computer Systems Performance Analysis by Raj Jain
+-  The Elements of Statistical Learning: Data Mining, Inference, and Prediction, Springer Series in Statistics
+-  [Dive into Deep Learning](https://www.d2l.ai/) by Aelx Smola et. al.

 ## Course team

-This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://lydiaychen.com//) teaches the core IR lecture.
+This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://lydiaychen.com/) teaches the core IR lecture.
 The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:

 -  Taraneh (PhD student)